gjgfuj/AP-SlowRelease/worlds/slowrelease/docs/setup_en.md

 ## Required steps

-- Download both [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/tree/tracker) (download link under "Releases" at the right of the page) and [Slow Release Client](https://github.com/gjgfuj/AP-SlowRelease/releases) apworlds.
+- Download both [Universal Tracker](http://github.com/FarisTheAncient/Archipelago/releases/latest) and [Slow Release Client](https://github.com/gjgfuj/AP-SlowRelease/releases) apworlds.
 - Double click the apworlds to install them, or move them manually in your `Archipelago/custom_worlds` folder.
 - To slow release a particular slot, you need that slot's yaml file in your `Archipelago/Players` folder.